Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 Systems Engineers possess in-depth knowledge of how machines learn from their environment.
 They work with computer vision systems and natural language processing programs to solve intricate problems using autonomous agents.
 Their expertise enables the development of cutting-edge AI applications that can perceive, understand, and interact intelligently with the world.

-Mastering these core skills equips individuals with the foundation needed to pursue a successful career in AI.
-By staying updated on the latest advancements and understanding what employers seek in this competitive field, aspiring AI professionals can position themselves as valuable assets to organizations at the forefront of technological innovation.
+Mastering these core skills equips individuals with the foundation to pursue a successful career in AI.
+By staying updated on the latest advancements and understanding what employers seek in this competitive field, aspiring AI professionals can position themselves as valuable assets to organisations at the forefront of technological innovation.

 How to Get Into AI: Education and Training Requirements